CBD for Dogs: What Current Veterinary Research Can and Cannot Tell Us

 Key takeaway

-Short-term tolerability is generally reasonable; hepatic ALP elevation is a consistent finding across studies.
-Behavioral efficacy evidence as of 2025 includes: one positive QBA behavioral study (Hunt et al., 2023); one 4-arm crossover where CBD monotherapy failed at both tested doses and only a combination arm reached significance (Flint et al., 2025); and a regulatory/quality narrative review that contextualizes the unregulated CBD pet market (Rideout et al., 2025).
-The behavioral evidence base is insufficient for category-wide efficacy claims.
+Short-term tolerability looks reasonable in existing studies, though dose-dependent ALP elevation is a consistent finding.
+Behavioral efficacy evidence as of 2025 is limited to: one positive QBA study (Hunt 2023), one 4-arm study where CBD alone failed at both doses and only the combination worked (Flint 2025), and one regulatory/quality review (Rideout 2025).
+The current evidence base is still too small and inconsistent to support broad efficacy claims for CBD as an anxiety treatment.

 Drug interactions and contraindications